 Does my travel insurance have to cover me if I cancel?

-You need to check your policy to see if epidemics or pandemics are covered.
+You need to check your policy to see if the cause for non-travel is covered.
 Additionally, some travel insurance policies will allow cancellation for safety reasons if the advice level increases after the policy is purchased.

 We advise you to read your travel insurance policy’s Product Disclosure statement and speak directly with your insurance provider to find out more about your coverage.

-If you believe your travel insurance covers you for losses related to COVID-19 but your insurer has refused a claim, you can lodge a complaint with the Australian Financial Complaints Authority (AFCA).
+If you believe your travel insurance covers you for losses related to your scenario but your insurer has refused a claim, you can lodge a complaint with the Australian Financial Complaints Authority (AFCA).

 Travel tips